Salutary Minority Tokenholder Protection Framework

 -----------------------

-To maintain treasury transparency through Salutary multisig oversight
+To maintain treasury and related-party transparency through Salutary multisig negative consent

 To pre-fund purchase obligations through escrow or letter of credit as specified herein